ramin0011/Judo-Xamarin/README.md

 </p>
 #Judo-Xamarin

-Mobile Payments Xamarin SDK
+Secure in-app payments SDK for Xamarin

 The JudoPay library lets you integrate card payments into your Xamarin project.
 It is built to be mobile first with ease of integration in mind.
 Judo's SDK enables a faster, simpler and more secure payment experience within your app.
 Build trust and user loyalty in your app with our secure and intuitive UX.

 ####Sell more Risk less

-## Requirments
+## Requirements

 Xamarin developer Licence